AshishKarikere/NEIU_Eagle_Hackathon/README.md

 # NEIU_Eagle_Hackathon

-Create a simple Task Manager Simulator that helps users manage their daily tasks efficiently.
+Create a Task Manager Simulator that helps users manage their daily tasks efficiently.

 Your Task Manager Simulator program must allow users to: